fallingsprings/couch-add-ons/minify-js-css/README.md

 'css' or 'js'

 ### output_file
 The single combined file that will be served to the page.
 Should be _relative to the site's root_.
 You can use any parameter name you want for the output file.
 Both of the above tags work the same.
+If you don't specify an output file, the minimized code will be rendered inline.

 ### attributes
 Any additional parameters after the output file name will pass through to the rendered tag.